AugustMiller/minecraft-server/Readme.md

 > Setting a backup schedule that is too frequent may cause one backup to start before the other is finished!
 Make sure your world size and hardware are suitable for the schedule.

+The server notifies players via `/tellraw` that the backup is starting, and outputs some the backup's size and the time it took to capture it.

+In order to safely capture the backup, the wrapper issues a `/save-off` command, then a `/save-all` to flush pending edits to disk, while preventing further writes.
+The "locked" world is then streamed to a zip archive in the `BACKUPS_DIR` folder, with the current timestamp.
+A `/save-on` command is run at the end of the backup to resume edits.

 ### Clock

 Speaks up every (real) half-hour.
 Good to keep you from squandering the _entire_ day, maybe? 🙃